inventor7777/3D-File-Gallery/README.md

 # Guidelines

-— **If you use these files, please give some attribution if possible!
+- **If you use these files, please give some attribution if possible!
 But feel free to do whatever you want otherwise, even selling.
 If you decide to remix and redistribute, _please_ consider releasing under similar terms rather than a standard license.**

-— If you decide to “*optimize*” my designs by thinning them out to the structural integrity of a saltine cracker, go ahead — but please don’t upload your new “remix” ... or my Centauri Carbon will find where you live :P
+- If you decide to “*optimize*” my designs by thinning them out to the structural integrity of a saltine cracker, go ahead — but please don’t upload your new “remix” ... or my Centauri Carbon will find where you live :P

-• If a bracket or mount here seems too thick for you, it’s likely like that for a reason — namely, *not* breaking in half like a breadstick on first use.
+- If a bracket or mount here seems too thick for you, it’s likely like that for a reason — namely, *not* breaking in half like a breadstick on first use.

-• Ask yourself: *“Am I smarter than a tree at 60mph?”* Because that’s what these are **designed** to survive.
+- **Ask yourself:** *“Am I smarter than a tree at 60mph?”* Because that’s what these are **designed** to survive.
 If you rudely chop off all the strength and upload it as a “lightweight version,” just know I’ll assume you also wear Crocs with tuxedos and think hairspray is a valid bed adhesive.

-On the other hand, if you think this stuff is too weak and thin - Congrats!
+• On the other hand, if you think this stuff is too weak and thin - Congrats!
 Consider yourself smarter than half of R/C Thingiverse users.
 If you make this stuff thicker...send it to me **pronto**